standardhealth/shr-cli/README.md

 place the commented CIMPL 6.0 files.
 One thing to note is that the program assumes that comments will be after a particular line.
 Thus, any comments that are present above a particular declaration may not be preserved properly except for those at the start of the file.

+Note: When specifying the directory, after specifying the last part of the path, be sure to include a / at the end.
+Example: If your input directory is the spec folder in the shr_spec directory, then you should give something like:
+../shr_spec/spec/
+The same holds for the directory of exported CIMPL 6.0 files.
+Make sure to include a slash at the end of the path.

 This is how you can run the script.
 ```
 python3 comments.py [Directory of CIMPL 5 Files] [Directory of Exported CIMPL 6.0 files]